-There are two schools of thought on texting.
+When it comes to the costs of plans with unlimited texting, there are two schools of thought.
 One is that kids are going to send hundreds, even thousands of text messages anyway, so you might as well get unlimited texting.
 But do you really want your child sending that many text messages?

 2. Set expectations, then check up

-"Talk to the child before getting the phone about how you expect them to use the features, what you will or won't be allowing," Anderson says.
+"Talk to the child before getting the phone about how you expect them to use the features, what you will or won't be allowing," says Emmy Anderson, communication manager at Sprint.
 "But sometimes that discussion comes after they get the first bill."

 Then, check up on your child.
 Depending on how much you want to know, a variety of apps from carriers and third parties can be installed on smartphones to let parents see what their children are doing or block certain behaviors.
 "If your child hasn't had a cellphone before, checking on how the phone is used is a very good idea," says Anderson.